marialma/covid-19-messaging/what_we_know_en.md

 ## Exercise ...?
 One of the other guides going around tells you to do aerobic exercise to "strengthen your lungs".
 I deeply resent this wording - your lungs aren't like a muscle.
 You can improve your lung capacity, but you can't just 'strengthen your lungs'

-BUT exercise can help strengthen your immune system.
+BUT exercise can help your immune system (less strengthening it and more just not weakening it).
 So does eating healthy foods, *especially* getting enough sleep, not drinking excessively, and not stressing out.
 [Hahhvahd](https://www.health.harvard.edu/diseases-and-conditions/coronavirus-resource-center)

 So, really, one of the best things you can do for yourself is to just go to bed and not try to obsessively follow the latest scraps of news.